cap-js/docs/node.js/cds-compile.md

 [Learn more about `cds.env`](cds-env){.learn-more}

-In effect it resolves and returns an array with the absolute filenames of the root cds model files to be used to invoke the compiler.
+In effect, it resolves and returns an array with the absolute filenames of the root cds model files to be used to invoke the compiler.

 If no files are found, `undefined` is returned.